- The minimum salary in Romania, in 2024, is 2,079 lei NET (418 Euros).

 Cost of living

-Hopefully knowing the minimum and average salary in Romania will paint a clearer picture on the actual cost of living, the job prospects you’d have and how far your money would take you in case you have income from a different country.
+Hopefully knowing the minimum and average salary in Romania this year will paint a clearer picture on the actual cost of living, the job prospects you’d have and how far your money would take you in case you’re living on income from a different country.